isabelc/wp-family-tree/readme.txt

 1. Family tree as drawn on a page using the short code [family-tree].
 Thumbnail shown where mouse is hovering.
 2. Here are the custom fields that are added to the posts
 3. Family list entry with links to each individual's blog post page
+4. Family tree with other styling options and showing spouses

 == Changelog ==

+= 0.9 =

+* Added ability to specify spouse manually (if there are no children)
+* Ability to specify the primary/current spouse if there are multiple spouses

 = 0.8 =